Hiking Arthur’s seat was one of things that I wanted to do most when I planned my trip to Edinburgh.

 Not only because I’m an adventurer and love exercising, but also because this imposing peak provides unparalleled panoramic views of Scotland’s capital.

-Edinburgh is nestled among seven hills and originated from volcanic activity that took place over 350 million years ago.
+Edinburgh, one of the best places to visit in Scotland, is nestled among seven hills and originated from volcanic activity that took place over 350 million years ago.
 Arthur’s seat is the city’s own extinct volcano and is the highest of those hills.

 Sunrise x Sunset